MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-diagnostic-log-collection-overview.md

 *Applies to: Azure Stack integrated systems*

 Azure Stack is a large collection of components working together and interacting with each other.
 All these components generate their own unique logs.
 This can make diagnosing issues a challenging task, especially for errors coming from multiple, interacting Azure Stack components.
+In order to address this callenge, we have designed a diagnostic log collection experience.

 Our diagnostics tools help make log collection easy and efficient.
 For example, operators can use [the privileged endpoint (PEP)](azure-stack-configure-on-demand-diagnostic-log-collection.md#using-pep) to collect logs from all the components in an Azure Stack environment, and [the Azure Stack validation tool (Test-AzureStack)](azure-stack-diagnostic-test.md) can run a series of tests on your system to identify failures.